 Unlike peripheral nervous system injury, injury to the central nervous system is not followed by extensive regeneration.
 It is limited by the inhibitory influences of the glial and extracellular environment.
 The hostile, non-permissible growth environment is, in part, created by the migration of myelin-associated inhibitors, astrocytes, oligodendrocytes, oligodendrocyte precursors, and microglia.
 The environment within the CNS, especially following trauma, counteracts the repair of myelin and neurons.
 Glial scars rapidly form and the glia actually produce factors that inhibit remyelination and axon repair.
 The axons themselves also lose the potential for growth with age.
 Slower degeneration of the distal segment than that which occurs in the peripheral nervous system also contributes to the inhibitory environment; inhibitory myelin and axonal debris are not cleared away as quickly.
 All these factors contribute to the formation of what is known as a glial scar, which axons cannot grow across.

-Regeneration in the PNS and CNS is significant, Regeneration in the CNS is significant while in the PNS it is almost nonexistent, Regeneration in the PNS and CNS is almost nonexistent, and Regeneration in the PNS is significant while in the CNS it is almost nonexistent
+Regeneration in the PNS and CNS is significant, Regeneration in the PNS is significant while in the CNS it is almost nonexistent, Regeneration in the CNS is significant while in the PNS it is almost nonexistent, or Regeneration in the PNS and CNS is almost nonexistent

 Source: Boundless.
 “Regeneration of Nerve Fibers.”
 Boundless Anatomy and Physiology.
 Boundless, 21 Jul.
 2015.
 Retrieved 29 Aug.
 2015 from https://www.boundless.com/physiology/textbooks/boundless-anatomy-and-physiology-textbook/the-peripheral-nervous-system-pns-13/development-of-the-nervous-system-138/regeneration-of-nerve-fibers-732-11122/